aragon/osx/DEPLOYMENT_CHECKLIST.md

 - [ ] Run `yarn build` in `packages/contracts` to make sure the contracts compile
   - [ ] Check that the compiler version in `hardhat.config.ts` is set to at least `0.8.17` and on the [known solidity bugs page](https://docs.soliditylang.org/en/latest/bugs.html) that no relevant vulnerabilities exist that are fixed in later versions.
 If the latter is not the case, consider updating the compiler pragmas to a safe version and rolling out fixes for affected contracts.
 - [ ] Run `yarn test` in `packages/contracts` to make sure the contract tests succeed
-- [ ] Run `yarn deploy --network hardhat --reset` to make sure the deploy scripts work
+- [ ] Run `yarn deploy --deploy-scripts deploy/new --network hardhat --reset` to make sure the deploy scripts work
 - [ ] Set `ETH_KEY` in `.env` to the deployers private key
 - [ ] Set the right API key for the chains blockchain explorer in `.env` (e.g. for mainnet it is `ETHERSCAN_KEY`)
 - [ ] Set the chosen DAO ENS domain (in step 1) to `NETWORK_DAO_ENS_DOMAIN` in `.env` and replace `NETWORK` with the correct network name (e.g. for mainnet it is `MAINNET_DAO_ENS_DOMAIN`)